Kaaz/DiscordBot/readme.md

--- Changing the settings of the playlist playlist title <new title>           //edit the playlist title playlist edit <new type>             //change the edit-type of a playlist playlist play <new type>             //change the play-type of a playlist
+-- Changing the settings of the playlist playlist title <new title>           //edit the playlist title playlist edit <new type>             //change the edit-type of a playlist playlist play <id>                   //plays a track from the playlist playlist playtype <new type>         //change the play-type of a playlist
 ```
 ### pm